TomWilford/php-utf8-to-rtf/README.md

 `composer require tomwilford/php-utf8-to-rtf`

 ## Usage
-> Use PHP 7.0 or higher
+> Requires PHP 7.0 or higher

 Instantiate the converter using: